USI-MSDE-SA-2022/software-architecture-model-tommi27/src/sa/model/index.md

 Quality: _Feasibility (Affordability)_

-Scenario: The system may lack data if crawlers are blocked or if there is no legal permission to craw a website.
+Scenario: The system may lack data if crawlers are blocked or if there is no legal permission to crawl a website.

 ```puml
 @startuml